yuno-payments/yuno-docs/docs/SDKs/choose-the-right-integration-for-you.md

 * **Backend support**: Yuno provides your backend with a list of available payment methods.
 * **Frontend control**: You decide which methods to display and control the user interface.
-* **Customization**: Ideal for businesses that want a customizable frontend while leveraging Yuno’s backend capabilities.
+* **Customization**: Ideal for businesses that want a customizable frontend while leveraging Yuno's backend capabilities.

 ### Understanding Payment and Enrollment in the Lite SDK